Constraining primordial black holes as dark matter using the global 21-cm signal with X-ray heating and excess radio background: Inference procedure

 Let $\Delta T_{\mathrm{b}}^{\mathrm{exp}}=\Delta T_{\mathrm{b}}^{\mathrm{exp}}(z)$ and $\Delta T_{\mathrm{b}}^{\mathrm{theo}}=\Delta T_{\mathrm{b}}^{\mathrm{theo}}(\theta,z)$ represent the data and the model values, respectively, of the 21-cm signal at redshift $z$ and $\theta$ being the set of $n$ parameters that parametrize our model.
 Our likelihood is then

-where $\varepsilon_i$s are the uncertainties in the data.
-We take one fixed value of uncertainty for all $i$, i.e., $\varepsilon_i=\SI{0.05}{\kelvin}$ (cf. the value inferred in ref.~\cite{Hills}).
-The product in the above equation contains a total of 123 terms corresponding to 123 data points.
-We have suppressed $\theta$ and $z$ dependence on right hand side for simplicity.
+where $\varepsilon_i$ are the 1\,$\sigma$ uncertainties in the data for the redshift bin $i$.
+The label $i$ in the above equation runs over the 123 data points corresponding to the different redshift bins.
+We have suppressed $\theta$ and $z$ dependence on the right hand side for simplicity.